 Brad: Not LPs.
 I don’t think I’ve ever owned one.
 But I have CDs, but I don’t use them.

 Stev: When was the last time you actually went home and said you know what I don’t want to listen to wifey, I don’t want to listen to kid I want to put on a nice CD.

 Brad: Look I generally just play music in my car.
-I don’t really listen to that much music so I that I don’t work with music or fund, I can’t.
+I don’t really listen to that much music outside of that, I don’t work with music I find, I can’t.
 So generally it’s just the car or sometimes I put it on the TV and just chill out at home.
-Depending if you know my wife and daughters around.
+Depending if you know my wife and daughter are around.
 That depends what music’s on.

 Stev: So mostly the musician itself is the one that comes over and gives you a high five or I want the bass louder.

 Tony: No, the crowd.
 The crowd because I work out in the front with the crowd.
 So they’re in the mix if they enjoy it in the end.

 Stev: But how do they come up to you because normally you sit in a tower.

 Tony: I’ll come to the front.
 No I’m down on the ground, I’m always on the ground level.
 I come up to the front of the barrier and wave or get the security to contact us.

 Stev: That would be a little bit weird if people start climbing up the tower.
 Just to tell you put up the base man.

 Tony: It’d be a bit dangerous.